-Me Bégin, a qualified SAAQ lawyer for road accidents victims since 1992, explains everything you need to know about the police report after a car accident in Quebec.
+Me Bégin, who has been an SAAQ lawyer for road accident victims since 1992, describes everything you need to know about filing a police report after a car accident in Quebec.

 Is it mandatory to file a police report after a car accident?

-In Quebec, a police officer doesn’t need to be present during a minor accident.
-If there are no injuries, you are under no obligation to file a police report after a car accident.
-However, if you want to file a claim for compensation after a car accident, it is always better to file a police report to provide your insurance company with all the necessary information.
+In Quebec, a police officer doesn’t need to be called to the scene of a minor accident.
+If there are no injuries involved, you are under no obligation to file a police report about the incident.
+However, if you intend to file a claim for compensation after a car accident, it is always better to file a police report so that you can provide your insurance company with detailed information.

-For what type of accident do I need a police report to file a claim?
+What type of accident do I need a police report for?

-If you have insurance, we strongly recommend that you obtain a police report when:
+If you have insurance, we highly recommend that you obtain a police report if: